compi-migui/tfg-doc/src/md/50_methodology.md

 \sigma_{k,l}^{\prime} = \sqrt{\cfrac{1}{I\cdot J - |T|}\sum\limits_{i,j}^{(i,j)\notin T} (x_{i,j}^{k,l} - \mu_{k,l})^2}
 $$ {#eq:column-scaling-noleak-stdev}

-Note than in [@eq:column-scaling-noleak-mean; @eq:column-scaling-noleak-stdev] the expression $|T|$ represents the size of the test set.
+Note than in [@Eq:column-scaling-noleak-mean; @Eq:column-scaling-noleak-stdev] the expression $|T|$ represents the size of the test set.

-Note also that the definition in [@eq:column-scaling-noleak] applies to values in both the training and test set: we obtain the mean and standard deviation using only the training set but apply them to both sets.
+Note also that the definition in [@Eq:column-scaling-noleak] applies to values in both the training and test set: we obtain the mean and standard deviation using only the training set but apply them to both sets.
 Therefore the scaled test data is dependent on the training data, but not the other way around.

 It is worth mentioning that, because the methodology uses 5-fold cross-validation, this revised scaling step will actually run five different times: once for each separate execution of the pipeline performed for each training/test split.